albertanguyen/todolist-reacthook.github.io/README.md

 * Takehome message:
 <ol>
 <li>eventHandlers take care of initiating the function via user interaction, there is no need to use useEffect method</li>
-<li>We usually return the new array/object with updated state of items instead of returing one single item in the array/object</li>
+<li>We usually return the new array/object with updated state and/or styling of items instead of returning one single item/styling condition in the array/object</li>
 </ol>

 ## 🤐 Describe any challenges encountered while building the app.